Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.15.2: A few fixes/tweaks to the 1.15.0 release, which introduced UpdraftClone.
-Create a live copy of your site with a button press.
-Great for testing changes, testing updates (e.g. WordPress core, plugins, PHP versions) and anything else you can think of.
-More information: https://updraftplus.com/updraftclone/ .
+* 1.15.3: Automatic update option.
+Some corner-case fixes, UI improvements and other tweaks.
 A recommended update for all.